Friday, 8 August 2025

 • It is not the place for photos of you and your cousin fishing in Las Cabos

-• It is not the place for a full resume that includes your complete work history beginning with part time jobs in High School
+• It is not the place for a full resume that includes your complete work history, beginning with part-time jobs in High School.
+Highlights only

 • It is not the place for informal stories about your personal life; that would be Facebook